marknelsonengineer/empire/DESIGN.md

 Here's a good question:  Can I create every sector at compile time?
 Should I -- How does that reconcile with marshalling?

 ## TODO
-[ ] Do a UMLet drawing of the current Empire codebase [ ] Expand on the UMLet drawing to include the design of the Business Domain /
+- [ ] Do a UMLet drawing of the current Empire codebase
+- [ ] Expand on the UMLet drawing to include the design of the Business Domain / data model.
-    data model.
-[ ] Set the project icon in CLion
+- [ ] Set the project icon in CLion

-Options come in 2 flavors:
-1. Compiled into the code (most of them - for efficiency)
-2. Runtime options

 [Empire]:  http://www.wolfpackempire.com